chiefwigms/picobrew_pico/README.md

 ##### Step 2: Run Flask Server (optionally with `docker run` or with `docker-compose`)

+Either:
-Either provide all variables to docker command directly or use the repository's docker-compose.yml (which will also include a working SSL enabled nginx configuration given you have setup certificates correctly with `./scripts/docker/nginx/ssl_certificates.sh`)
+* provide all variables to docker command directly
+* use the repository's docker-compose.yml (which will also include a working SSL enabled nginx configuration given you have setup certificates correctly with `./scripts/docker/nginx/ssl_certificates.sh`)
+* use the repository's docker-compose-no-ssl.yml for a non-SSL intall (this should work for non ZSeries devices)

 ###### Option 1: Docker Run (without SSL support or external SSL termination)